• Contact Info

 Provides an introduction to human-centered design and the universal requirements of interactions with data, information and technologies.
 Studio experiences challenge students to consider the impact that information and computing technology design choices have on a) enabling diverse audiences to access, manipulate and experience information, and b) how differences get encoded by data and technology, ultimately reflecting biases.

-• INFO 4611 - Mastery in Information Science: Ubiquitous Computer Experience Design
+• INFO 4611 - Ubiquitous Computing Experience Design

 Primary Instructor - Spring 2019 / Spring 2021

 Introduces the field of ubiquitous computing, including sensors, ambient displays, tangibles, mobility, location awareness and context awareness.
 These topics are explored from a user-centered design perspectives, focusing on how a situated models of computing affect requirements gathering, interaction design, prototyping and evaluation.
 Students gain mastery with contemporary "UbiComp" technologies and learn to incorporate them into a user-centered design process.
-Counts as Mastery in Information Science.
 Same as INFO 5611.

 • INFO 4871 - Special Topics